-I’ve been using Docker for about 5y and up until now have tested a large number of various images.
-Some official some community driven but no matter who is maintaining it, if it’s a useful product that I need I’ll use it.
+I’ve been using Docker since 2014, and up until now have tested a large number of various images.
+Some official some community-driven but no matter who is maintaining it, if it’s a useful product that I need I’ll use it.

-So this is my list of my top 10 images that I can’t function without on a daily basis.
+So this is the list of my top images that I can’t function without on a daily basis.

 * self-hosted; open source * docker image: https://hub.docker.com/r/bitwardenrs/server * URL: https://bitwarden.com

 This product has changed my point of view regarding security for sure.
-I have to admit I was never a fan of password managers but BW as a self host solution has changed that.
+I have to admit I was never a fan of password managers but BW as a self-host solution has changed that.
 Never wanted to have to pay for a password manager let alone to have the data hosted God knows where.
-BW with it self host model and fact that it’s supported on all major desktop and mobile platforms as well as a browser plugin has quickly made on the top of my list.
-If you are in a market for a password manager, look no further.
+BW with its host model and the fact that it’s supported on all major desktop and mobile platforms as well as a browser plugin has quickly made it to the top of my list.
+If you are in the market for a password manager, look no further.
 More info on how to set it up in your Docker environment have a look here: https://www.blackvoid.club/tag/bitwarden/

 * self-hosted; open source * docker image: https://hub.docker.com/r/rocketchat/rocket.chat * URL: https://rocket.chat